hypyeon/epicodus-project14-factory-solution/README.md

 ## Description
 - This application is an independent project as a review of **Many-to-Many Relationships** chapter of **C#** course provided by Epicodus.
 - As the factory manager (owner), you are able to do the followings:
+*These are project objectives.
+Only checked items are available for this update.
+Refer to [Known Bugs](#known-bugs) for the unchecked.*
-> [x] To see a list of all engineers and a list of all machines.
+> - [x] To see a list of all engineers and a list of all machines.
-> [] To select an engineer, see their details, and a list of all machines they are licensed to repair.
+> - [] To select an engineer, see their details, and a list of all machines they are licensed to repair.
-> [] To select a machine, see its details, and a list of all engineers licensed to repair it.
+> - [] To select a machine, see its details, and a list of all engineers licensed to repair it.
-> [x] To add new engineers to the system when hired - even if no machines are installed yet.
+> - [x] To add new engineers to the system when hired - even if no machines are installed yet.
-> [x] To add new machines to the system when installed - even if no engineers are hired yet.
+> - [x] To add new machines to the system when installed - even if no engineers are hired yet.
-> [] To *not* be able to create an engineer or a machine if a form being submitted has empty or invalid values.
+> - [] To *not* be able to create an engineer or a machine if a form being submitted has empty or invalid values.
-> [] To add or remove machines that have engineers who are licensed to repair.
+> - [] To add or remove machines that have engineers who are licensed to repair.
-> [] To add or remove engineers from machines they're licensed to repair.
+> - [] To add or remove engineers from machines they're licensed to repair.
-> [] To modify machine-engineer relationship.
+> - [] To modify machine-engineer relationship.
-> [x] To *not* be able to add a machine to an engineer if there is no machine.
+> - [x] To *not* be able to add a machine to an engineer if there is no machine.
-> [x] To *not* be able to add an engineer to a machine if there is no engineer.
+> - [x] To *not* be able to add an engineer to a machine if there is no engineer.
-> [x] To view a splash page listing all engineers and machines when accessing the application.
+> - [x] To view a splash page listing all engineers and machines when accessing the application.

 ## Setup Instructions
 > [!IMPORTANT]